 Hay is very vital to the health of small herbivores.
 Rabbits like to forage.
 Hence hay provides a natural environment that encourages the pet’s natural instinct.

-It provides nutrition in terms of fiber that is required for digestion and also low amounts of protein and calcium.
+Best hay for rabbits provides nutrition in terms of fiber that is required for digestion and also low amounts of protein and calcium.

 Hay promotes a healthy gut in your rabbit; the bacteria helps to absorb nutrients and properly digest all the food they consume.
 The high fiber in hay strengthens the digestive muscles in their system and helps to flush toxins.